php-ru/symfony-docs-ru/templating/inheritance.rst

 make each page template extend the base application template directly (e.g. ``{% extends 'base.html.twig' %}``).
-The three-template model is a best-practice method used by vendor bundles so that the base template for a bundle can be easily overridden to properly extend your application's base layout.
+The three-template model is a best-practice method used by vendor bundles so that the base template for a bundle can be overridden to properly extend your application's base layout.

 .. ready: no
-.. revision: 3a6f6621e80f0e20e150b2ab152af138f5d33673
+.. revision: cc9d8ece0d582831be3e7edc9e2c14141d34a879